Lwdthe1/in-parallel/README.md

 			if(err || !doc) {
 		    	//handle the error
 		    	if(err) console.log("Failed to find one doc: " + err.message);

-		    	//call the provided proceed method after this user is done collectionOfUsers.proceedAfterParallelAction();
+		    		//call the provided proceed method after this user is done this.proceedAfterInParallelAction();
 			} else {
 				//find succeeded
 				//do something with the result

-				//call the provided proceed method after this user is done collectionOfUsers.proceedAfterParallelAction();
+				//call the provided proceed method after this user is done this.proceedAfterInParallelAction();
 			}
 		});
 	}, function(){